cirosantilli/write-free-science-books-to-get-famous-website/README.md

 Rate how much one user likes other users based on his actions.

-E.g.: someone who only upvotes C questions will have a score of 0 for someone with only Java questions.
+E.g.: someone who only upvotes C questions will give score 0 for someone with only Java questions.

 ## Testing: a difficulty